PeterCarlqvist/lab1/README.md

 I created the webpage stepwise.
 First adding the required HTML elements and then styling.
 For the styling I used web resources and trial and error.

+As the website develops it becomes easier as I can reuse code to make the website look cohesive.
+Each new page is easier to develop.